-Agriculture provides livelihoods to many people in developing and emerging economies — especially those living in rural areas.
-Yet access to agricultural finance is often a hurdle.
+Agriculture provides employment and livelihoods to many people in developing and emerging economies, especially those living in rural areas.
+On average, agriculture contributes about a third of GDP in emerging economies and agriculturally based industry adds more to that.
+Yet access to agricultural finance is often a hurdle, with demand far exceeding supply.
 Lack of access to finance stops many farmers from adopting new technology and improving their efficiency.

-Financing the agricultural sector presents many challenges for financial institutions: Reaching remote rural areas can be expensive; Weather risks, crop concentration, and price volatility increase the credit risk for lenders, reducing their appetite to finance the sector; Risk-assessment technologies often lack precision for evaluating investment opportunities in rural areas; And financing the agricultural sector requires integral risk-management strategies and close collaboration with tech providers and agribusinesses.
+Financing the agricultural sector presents many challenges for financial institutions.
+Reaching remote rural areas can be expensive.
+Weather risks, crop concentration, and price volatility increase the credit risk for lenders, reducing their appetite to finance the sector.
+In addition, risk-assessment technologies often lack precision for evaluating investment opportunities.
+IFC is working to reduce risks and risk perceptions in agri-finance leveraging technological innovations.

 What we do

-IFC’s Global Agri-Finance Advisory Program aims to help increase the availability of agricultural finance in emerging and developing markets by promoting appropriate risk-mitigation products and skills development in financial institutions.
-Our program supports different types of institutions—banks, microfinance institutions, and fintechs—as follows:
+IFC’s work in agri-finance provides investment and advisory services aimed to help increase the availability of agricultural finance in emerging and developing markets by promoting appropriate risk-mitigation products and skills development.

 - We work with banks to help strengthen agricultural supply chain finance, climate finance for agribusinesses, risk-assessment models, and digital scoring for agriculture.

 - We help microfinance institutions with developing digital scoring models, E-wallet, and mobile payments; with building the skills of credit agents in rural areas, and with building strategic alliances with agribusinesses.

 - We assist fintechs with developing digital scoring models, implementing risk-management frameworks, improving portfolio management in rural areas, and building strategic alliances in agricultural supply chains.

 - We support MNOs in digitizing payments along value chains